 Another pretty option is the Colourful Malaysia – Malaysia Through the Lens of Expat Women, available at Ambiance stores.

 KL on the wall

 A photo shoot with family or friends is a fantastic way to capture those familiar surroundings – and a present that is equally friendly for the environment and the suitcase.
-Read about our family shoot with Becs Viveash and be sure to check out our own Photomama’s Blue Cicada Photography.
+Get inspired by our family shoot with Becs Viveash here.

 I hope this helps with the headache of getting special presents for your special people.
 We would love to hear your favourites!